Jožka Jabůrková: Imprisonment and death

 During the night of 15 to 16 March 1939 Jabůrková was arrested after the entry of German troops in Prague and the establishment of the Protectorate.
 She and 6000 other people were arrested during the first great wave of arrests (so-called lattice action or "akce Mříže").
 She was later imprisoned in the Ravensbrück concentration camp where she was one of the first Czech female prisoners.
 She was in contact with other anti-fascist-minded prisoners, particularly German women who had been imprisoned long-term.
 She died on 31 July 1942 to abuse and torture during interrogation.

 Sculptor Věra Merhautová created an oversized bronze statue of Jabůrková from 1960 to 1965.
-The monument was unveiled in a small park at the intersection of Pilsen and Podbělohorská in Prague-Košíře in 1965.
+The monument was unveiled in a small park at the intersection of Plzeňská and Podbělohorská streets in Prague-Košíře in 1965.
 The monument was removed and transferred to the Prague City Gallery depository in 1992 without the knowledge of the sculptor.
 Here it remained until the summer of 2002, when the statue moved to Olšany Cemetery.

 The original screenplay for the film Night Overtake Me (Zastihla mě noc, 1985) by Juraj Herz was based on the life and death of Jabůrková.